 An on-line survey was also used as an opportunity to engage and a Public Meeting was held in January to finish the process.
 Engagment re ECH in Seiriol.docx In general positive feedback was received in all Community Councils regarding the development of Extra Care.
 Concern was primarily expressed regarding the site proposed.
 Beaumaris Town Council indicated concerns regarding the impact on the town as a whole and that it contributed further to the "ageing" of the town whilst members of Llangoed Community Council objected to the proposed site and the closure of Haulfre as a result of the development, and were clear that they felt the Haulfre site could accommodate the development.
-Although the majority of the feedback received was against Beaumaris School site being the preferred site for the development of Extra Care, some positive comments were received that supported this site e.g. Cwm Cadnant shared at the Public Meeting supported this as the preferred site.
+Although the majority of the feedback received was against Beaumaris School site being the preferred site for the development of Extra Care, some positive comments were received that supported the site being in Beaumaris e.g. Cwm Cadnant Community Council expressed their support to Extra Care Hosing being developed in Beaumaris.